Does Wellcare Cover Dental Implants?

 Routine dental coverage typically includes things like exams, X-rays, teeth cleanings and fluoride treatments.

 Many plans may also cover emergency dental care required to save a tooth, stop ongoing tissue bleeding, alleviate severe pain or reconstruction of the mouth and jaw following an injury.

 More advanced dental services that may be covered by a Wellcare Medicare Advantage plan may include fillings, extractions, root canals, dentures, deep cleanings and various surgical procedures.

 How Does Medicare Advantage Dental Coverage Work?

 Medicare Advantage dental coverage is not unlike other types of dental insurance.
-You may have a monthly premium in order to belong to the plan, although many Medicare Advantage plans offer $0 monthly premiums.
+You may have a monthly premium in order to belong to the plan, although many Medicare Advantage plans offer low premiums.